 Project Scope

-The software to be designed is a video game played on a mobile device that challenges the user to tap with their finger(s) on different shapes on their device’s screen with increasing difficulty.
-There will be a timer constantly running down from 90 seconds to 0 and when it hits 0, the player loses.
+The software to be designed is a video game played on a Windows PC or android device that challenges the user to click on different shapes on their device’s screen with increasing difficulty.
+There will be a timer constantly running down from a pre-specified amount of seconds to 0 and when it hits 0, the player loses.
 The shapes will appear randomly and shrink rapidly, meaning the user only has a small amount of time to react and tap the object before it shrinks to nothing.
 When the object shrinks to nothing, time will be subtracted off of the remaining time.
 If, however, the user manages to tap the shape before it shrinks away, time will be added to the timer.
-The longer you play, the more shapes will spawn, the quicker they will shrink, and the more time will be subtracted for a miss- eventually, you will lose because you can’t keep up.
+The longer you play, the more shapes will spawn and the more time will be subtracted for a miss- eventually, you will lose because you can’t keep up.
 The game is meant to entertain, but more specifically, it is designed in a way that should be attractive to users who want a simple or quick experience with relatively low-mental involvement.
 This game should be easy to pick up and play one round while waiting in a queue or for short, immediate entertainment.

 References

+Minimum required specs: Android 2.3.1 Gingerbread or higher

 Overall Description